jstokesdubose/custcontroltraining/Src/01 Standalone/MD/dataJS.md

 ]
 ````

-The knowledge that **customers** is an array of arrays will help when migrating to Business Central.
+The knowledge that **customers** is a JSON array of arrays will help when migrating to Business Central.